mxzahid/momentum/INSTALL.md

 Momentum:
 - Does not collect any personal data
-- Does not send data to external servers (except for optional AI features if configured)
+- Does not send data to external servers
 - Runs entirely on your local machine
 - Is open source - you can review the code yourself